Growing Coffee at Home is possible if you are ready to follow all the planting tips shared in this article.

-Acid-loving plants often suffer from iron deficiency, so it is better to apply iron fertilizer once in a year.
+Acid-loving plants often suffer from iron deficiency, so it is better to apply iron fertilizer once a year.

-How to Harvest
+How to Harvest Coffee

-The harvesting process is bit tedious but fruitful.
+The harvesting process is a bit tedious but fruitful.
 Read this article on how to harvest coffee for more info.

 Also Read: How to Grow Chlorella at Home